 The Top 5 Corporate Foreign Exchange Companies

-If you are an internationally-trading business, either by importing or exporting goods, or via paying for services abroad, you need a reliable foreign exchange partner.
-A currency service provider with a corporate FX department can help you:
+If you are an internationally-trading business, either by importing or exporting goods or via paying for services abroad, you need a reliable foreign exchange partner.
+A foreign exchange dealer with a corporate FX department can help you:

 - Pay wholesale prices on currency exchanges.

 - Send money abroad with ease, with your personal, dedicated corporate FX dealer.